-(Anchorage, AK) - Once considered pretty, fragrant ornamental trees, chokecherry trees across Alaska are now the target of a widespread control effort aimed at reducing the impact of these prolific flowering trees because of the threat they pose to moose, salmon and native plant species.
+(Anchorage, AK) - Once considered desirable landscape trees, chokecherry trees across Alaska are now the target of widespread control efforts aimed at reducing the impact of these prolific flowering trees because of the threat they pose to moose, salmon and native plant species.

-The USDA Forest Service and the Alaska Division of Forestry are offering grants to local governments and non-profit organizations to remove two types of chokecherry trees from Alaska.
+The USDA Forest Service and the Alaska Division of Forestry are teaming up to offer grants to local governments and non-profit organizations to remove two types of invasive chokecherry trees from Alaska.

-Both Prunus padus, commonly known as European bird cherry (EBC), chokecherry, or mayday trees, and Prunus virginiana, commonly known as Canadian red, or chokecherry, were originally introduced in Alaska as attractive, ornamental trees.
+Both Prunus padus, commonly known as European bird cherry, chokecherry, or mayday trees, and Prunus virginiana, commonly known as Canada red, or chokecherry, were originally introduced in Alaska as attractive ornamental trees.
+Since their introduction the harmful nature of these trees has become apparent, and both species have the potential to significantly affect native ecosystems in Alaska.